 If placebos are inert, how can they be said to be getting "more effective"?
-The answer is contained in articles like the one by Walsh et al. that appeared in the April 10, 2002 issue of JAMA (free online version here) entitled "Placebo Response in Studies of Major Depression: Variable, Substantial, and Growing."
+The answer is contained in articles like the one by Walsh et al. that appeared in the April 10, 2002 issue of JAMA (here) entitled "Placebo Response in Studies of Major Depression: Variable, Substantial, and Growing."
 The authors of this paper did a meta-analysis of 75 studies on drug treatments for major depressive disorder (MDD) that were published between 1981 and 2000.
 Criteria for inclusion of studies in the meta-analysis were:

 - Papers must have been published in English

 - Published between January 1981 and December 2000

 - Studies primarily composed of outpatients with Major Depressive Disorder (not bipolar)

 - Had at least 20 patients in the placebo group

 - Randomly assigned patients to receive an antidepressant drug (or drugs) and placebo and assessed patients under double-blind conditions

 - Reported the total number of patients assigned to placebo and medication group(s) as well as the number who had "responded" to treatment, as determined by a reduction of at least 50% in their score on the Hamilton Rating Scale for Depression (HRSD) and/or a Clinical Global Impression (CGI) rating of markedly or moderately improved (CGI score of 1 or 2)

 The response to placebo in these studies varied from 10% to more than 50%.
 Over time, placebo response increased by an average of 7% per decade, going from 21% in 1981 to 35% in 2000.